 and talks about the constellations.
 Once he is back in bed and asleep, he dreams

 Lassie pulls a huge tooth from his mouth, then runs away up a starry staircase with it;

 when Timmy follows, he meets Casseopeia (played by Jan Clayton), Hercules (George

 Cleveland), Mercury (Donald Keeler), and the proprietor of the celestial dog pound,

 "B. Sirius" (Tommy Rettig).
 At the end of the sequence, Timmy must pick

 Lassie"his own dog"out of a lineup of five collies, but she comes to him

-first, thereby further cementing the growing relationship between the two.
+first, thereby further defining the new relationship between the two.
+This is George

 - "Transition" (12/01/57):

 - Expanded Description: The episode opens in the living room, with people gathered